civilservicelgbt/civilservicelgbt.github.io/_events/2023-11-17-cs-lgbt-network-christmas-social-cardiff.md

 Meeting Location: South African War Memorial, near City Hall.
 Google Maps link: <https://maps.app.goo.gl/4m61cP8z9hn3Syqe8>

 Event Location: Cardiff Winter Wonderland, outside City Hall, 17:00 – 19:00 (approx.).
 Moving on to Mary’s bar on St Mary Street from 19:00 if there’s interest.

+F﻿or more details or if you have any problems registering for this evening please email Bethan.Cable@gov.wales